+- II.B.1.b) There should be full-time faculty members in pediatrics who are available to the program.
+(Core) - II.B.1.c) There should be one or more pediatric surgeons, one or more pediatric pathologists, and a broad range of pediatric medical and surgical subspecialists available to the program.
+(Core)

-- II.B.1.
-For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a) To ensure adequate teaching, supervision, and evaluation of the fellows' academic progress, there must be a ratio of at least one full-time faculty member for every fellow in the program.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+II.B.2.
+Faculty members must:

+- II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)